 #9 Invest in a buggy you can fold with one hand

 All their buggies have a one-hand fold system which I was sold on right away.
 You can literally fold it with one hand, while holding baby with the other.

 I’ve watched other moms battle with their buggies while telling me the whole time how easy it is when you know how…

 We’ve also got a hand-me-down Maclaren which is very smart but from a practical point of view the Baby Jogger wins hands down.
 In addition, it offers a much smoother ride.

 They have a few different models:

-City Premier: best if your main use is when in-town/shopping
+EVERYDAY City Mini 2: best if your main use is when in-town/shopping

-City Select: transforms into a double stroller and can buy as a travel system
+City Select 2: Single To Double Modular Stroller: transforms into a double stroller, can add glider board to carry number 3 and you can buy as a travel system

-City Tour: the smallest/lightest model so ideal for travel/flights
+City Tour 2: the smallest/lightest model so ideal for travel/flights

 #10 Use a wipeable changing pad